TQuanNg/leetnote-mobile-app/README.md

 The app can also be run locally for development or testing purposes:

 Backend:
 - Configure environment variables in application.properties.

+- Set up a local PostgreSQL database (table schemas provided in the resources folder)

-- Set up Firebase Authentication (see Firebase Docs
+- Set up Firebase Authentication (see Firebase Docs).
-).

 - Run the Spring Boot backend using your IDE or ./gradlew bootRun.

 Frontend:
+- Update the backend API URL in the app to point to your local backend (e.g., `http://10.0.2.2:8080` for Android emulator).

+- Add the `google-services.json` file for Firebase Authentication to the `app/` folder (see Firebase Docs).

 - Open in Android Studio and run on an emulator or physical device.

 ## 🔮 Future Plans

-Complete user profile features, including customization and progress tracking.
+- Complete user profile features, including customization and progress tracking.

-Integrate LeetCode profile connection to fetch user stats and problem history.
+- Integrate LeetCode profile connection to fetch user stats and problem history.

-Expand testing coverage for both frontend and backend to ensure robust functionality.
+- Expand testing coverage for both frontend and backend to ensure robust functionality.